Last Updated on 10th March 2025

 What is TOLATA?

-TOLATA is legal shorthand for a piece of legislation called the Trusts of Land and Appointment of Trustees Act 1996.
+TOLATA is legal shorthand for an important piece of legislation called the Trusts of Land and Appointment of Trustees Act 1996.

-Cases that are brought under the Trusts of Land and Appointment of Trustees Act frequently involve properties that are owned or occupied by multiple parties, such as cohabiting couples, extended families members, or business partners.
+Cases that are brought under the Trusts of Land and Appointment of Trustees Act frequently involve properties that are owned or occupied by multiple parties, such as cohabiting couples, extended families, or business partners.

 Under the Act our courts have extensive powers to determine property ownership, or the right to occupy property.
 The courts can also order the sale of a property.

-Our Legal 500 recommended solicitors specialise in dealing with tolata disputes nationwide, and have successfully dealt with numerous cases, involving issues such as:
+Our Legal 500 recommended solicitors specialise in dealing with these cases nationwide, and have successfully dealt with issues such as:

-Our lawyers are proud of their track record in dealing with TOLATA cases.
-You can read about some of their successes by following the links to the following real-life case studies:
+Our lawyers are proud of their track record of success.
+You can read about some of their victories by following the links to the following real-life case studies:

 - TOLATA claim settled at mediation